opencube-horizon/vni-service/INSTALL.md

 Upload it to your container registry of choice.

 Finally, run the `vni-endpoint-deployment.yml` file, which should deploy the VNI Endpoint.
+Make sure to adapt the image url to point to the image of your container registry of choice.

 ## Usage